john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 to click past---and a Flash site standing in my way.
 Using raw Flash (and not a higher level toolkit like Flex), the web designer amateur breaks standard operating system scrolling, copy & paste, screen readers, and more.
-We've known Flash has been [bad for usability for 10 years][Flash].
+We've known Flash has been [thwarting usability for 10 years][Flash].
 Flash is also completely unusable on iOS, a sizable and [spendy][Mobile shoppers] portion of mobile users.